BestTimesToVisit.com Logo

 What are some local customs or cultural considerations I should be aware of when visiting Managua?

 Nicaraguans are generally warm and welcoming, but it's polite to greet people with a handshake or "hola."
-Family is incredibly important in Nicaraguan culture, so you'll often see large family gatherings.
+Family is very important in Nicaraguan culture, so you'll often see large family gatherings.
 Also, be mindful of personal space; Nicaraguans tend to stand closer when conversing than people from some other cultures.

-Are there any hidden gems or lesser-known spots in Managua that you would recommend?
+Beyond the main tourist attractions, what are some hidden gems or lesser-known spots in or around Managua that you would recommend?

 Ready to Plan Your Trip?